Trusted by 100,000+ organizations globally

 Monitoring visitor access in healthcare facilities is a primary security concern.
 Security staff and healthcare admins must be able to track large numbers of visitors as they travel through each facility, ensuring they have access to the right areas, are restricted from entering high-risk locations and will be accounted for in the event of an emergency.

-Visitor management software can be used to issue guests temporary credentials that grant access to specific locations for a set amount of time.
-Guests can pre-register when booking an appointment, with credentials either issued in the form of a key card on arrival or sent directly to their smartphones if mobile hospital access control systems are in operation.
+Visitor management systems can be used to issue guests temporary credentials that grant access to specific locations for a set amount of time.
+Guests can pre-register when booking an appointment, with credentials either issued in the form of a key card on arrival or sent directly to their smartphones if mobile hospital access management systems are in operation.

 While all modern organizations benefit from the use of access control and security systems, there are several unique considerations associated with healthcare facilities that make their use particularly important.
 Below are some reasons why access control in hospitals is vital: